 As people continue to age, according to the American Association of College of Nursing, the national nursing shortage will continue to rise.
 Therefore, hospitals are hiring more travel nurses to fill in the gap.

 Because these nurses operate on a contractual basis (often on contracts of 13 weeks at a time), they are able to move between hospitals in different cities.
+They are paid more and enjoy additional facilities like travel nurse health insurance options, travel allowances, and licensure reimbursements.

 In addition to having a degree in nursing, travel nurses must also be certified in every state or country that they practice in.
 ER travel nursing jobs by GIFTED Healthcare is one of the online resources where you can find openings for travel nurses.